oliverklee/ext-seminars/Documentation/Installation/SettingUpTheSchedulerTask/Index.rst

 to the event the mail is sent for.
 To customize the contents of the CSV file use the following options:

-- “ *fieldsFromAttendanceForEmailCsv* ” and “
+- *fieldsFromAttendanceForEmailCsv* and
-  *fieldsFromFeUserForEmailCsv* ” customize the fields which are exported in the CSV file.
+  *fieldsFromFeUserForEmailCsv* customize the fields which are exported in the CSV file.
 Please note that the CSV files always contains the columns for the data from the registration records first and then data from the corresponding FE user record.

-- “ *showAttendancesOnRegistrationQueueInEmailCsv* ” determines whether
-  registrations on the waiting list, should also be exported via CSV.

 ** Daily digest of new registrations **